Oscar-Owlbangroup/opensource.guide/maintainer_support/vscode_copilot_maintainer_support.md

 ## Community Support
 - Foster a supportive community where maintainers can share experiences and seek advice, including initiatives like mentorship programs and online forums.
+- Highlight the importance of community feedback in shaping the future of VSCode Copilot.
 - Organize regular check-ins or support sessions for maintainers to discuss challenges and solutions.

 ## Conclusion